 To confirm their findings, the researchers studied the NPTN gene in mouse and human brain cells.
 The researchers found that the NPTN gene had a different activity in the left and right hemispheres of the brain, which may cause the left hemisphere to be more sensitive to the effects of NPTN mutations.
 Their findings suggest that some differences in intellectual abilities can result from the decreased function of the NPTN gene in particular regions of the left brain hemisphere.

 The genetic variation identified in this study only accounts for an estimated 0.5% of the total variation in intelligence.
-However, the findings may have important implications for the understanding of biological mechanisms underlying several psychiatric disorders, such as schizophrenia, autism, where impaired cognitive ability is a key feature of the disorder.
+However, the findings may have important implications for the understanding of biological mechanisms underlying several psychiatric disorders, such as schizophrenia, and autism, where impaired cognitive ability is a key feature of the disorder.

 The research is supported by the European Union funded IMAGEN project, the German Ministry of Education and Research, the Innovative Medicine Initiative Project EU-AIMS, the Medical Research Council (MRC), the Swedish Research Council (FORMAS), and the National Institute for Health Research Biomedical Research Center (NIHR BRC) for Mental Health at the South London and Maudsley NHS Foundation Trust and King’s College London.